ajeetraina/docs/content/guides/docker-concepts/building-images/injecting-secrets.md

 ### View the image history

 Use the `docker history` command to see the build layers of your image.
-Notice that the secret file content is not present in the final image layer:
+Notice that the secret file content isn't present in the final image layer:

 ```console
  docker history testsecret:latest